-International sales beyond the borders of North America represented 8.8%, 8.4% and 7.4% of revenues in 2018, 2017, and 2016, respectively, and are primarily from the acquisition of Fleet in 2017, DenTek Holdings, Inc. ("DenTek") in
+International sales beyond the borders of North America represented 9.6%, 8.8% and 8.4% of total revenues in 2019, 2018, and 2017, respectively.

-2016, and the acquisition of Hydralyte in 2015.
 We have designed and developed both products and packaging for specific international markets and expect that our international revenues will continue to grow.